Jcait/code-wars/8th-kyu/Convert_a_Boolean_to_a_String/README.md

 ### Steps

-To begin with we add an if statement to the function to check what the value of b is
+To begin with, we add an if statement to the function to check what the value of b is.

 ```
 function booleanToString(b){